grafana/grafana/docs/sources/enterprise/access-control/concepts/roles.md

 # Built-in role assignments

-To control what your users can access or not, you can assign or unassign a role to the existing Organization roles, or to a Grafana Server Admin role.
+To control what your users can access or not, you can assign or unassign a role to the existing Organization roles, or to a Grafana Admin.
 These assignments are called built-in role assignments.

 During the startup, Grafana will create default assignments for you.
 You can update assignments by using [Access Control API]({{< relref "../../../http_api/access_control.md" >}}) or by using Grafana Provisioning(todo).
 Grafana will take into account any changes to the assignments and won’t overwrite them.